-What is a Fiduciary and Why it is Important You Work With One?
+What is a Fiduciary & Why it is Important You Work With One?

-There’s plenty of financial jargon that you don’t need to know in order to succeed financially.
+There’s plenty of financial jargon that you don’t need to know for financial success.
 But one term that is essential to your money and how it is handled is the word fiduciary.
-The concept can seem confusing to people, as many assume that all advisors, whether they’re stockbrokers or financial planners, are required to act in their client’s best interest.
+The concept can seem confusing to people.
+Many assume that all advisors, whether they’re stockbrokers or financial planners, are required to legally act in their client’s best interest.
 But that’s not the reality.
 It’s important to understand the distinction between different types of advisors’ roles and what it means for you and your money.

-Fiduciary financial advisors are legally and ethically required to act in their clients’ best interests (monitored by the SEC).
+Financial advisors acting in a fiduciary capacity are legally and ethically required to act in their clients’ best interests.
 They have a duty to be loyal to their clients and ensure they disclose any potential conflicts of interest that may come up.
 Any advice they give is based on the client’s financial situation and investment goals and must be in the client's best interest.

 A fiduciary advisor can’t, for example, suggest you buy a security that will pay them a commission but not benefit you.
 Their number-one priority is giving you advice that strives to help you reach your financial goals.

-Choosing a fiduciary financial advisor means that you should not be misled or mistreated.
+Choosing a fiduciary financial advisor will help prevent you from be misled or mistreated.
 It means you have a professional in your corner rooting you on as you journey toward financial security.

 Let’s start with the most obvious question.
 Yes, you can ask an advisor if they’re a fiduciary!
-A fiduciary advisor should have proof they’ve signed a Fiduciary Oath, which declares an advisor’s commitment to a fiduciary code of ethics.
+They should be able to give an unequivocal “yes” and put it in writing.
+Anything less should be considered a red flag.
 They should also provide you with a copy of their Form ADV Part 2, which discloses their obligations as a fiduciary advisor.

 Financial advisors get paid all types of ways—from flat hourly rates down to a combination of fees and commissions.
 There’s nothing inherently wrong with any of these payment methods, but many fiduciary advisors are fee-only.
-This minimizes conflicts and ensures that your financial planner acts in your best interest.
+This may help minimize conflicts and ensures that your financial planner acts in your best interest.

 A fiduciary advisor asks questions and gets to know your financial goals before they ever make investment recommendations.
 They know that a good look at your entire financial picture is paramount to your long-term success.
 So, ask your advisor to describe their financial planning process.
 If it doesn’t start with you, keep looking.

 Non fiduciary advisors include (but are not limited to) insurance agents, stockbrokers, and broker-dealers.
 They are responsible for meeting a new ‘Best Interest’ rule issued by the SEC.
-Under the Best Interest rule, financial advisors not acting in a fiduciary capacity are not obligated to put their own interests ahead of their clients.
+Under the Best Interest rule, financial advisors not acting in a fiduciary capacity are not obligated to put their clients' best interests ahead of their own.
 Potential conflicts of interest aren’t prohibited but they must be disclosed.
-In practical terms however, non-fiduciary advisors can still sell proprietary products or more expensive investments, as long as they can justify it is in your best interest.
+In practical terms however, non-fiduciary advisors can still sell proprietary products or more expensive investments, as long as they can justify it is in your best interest in some way.
 Additionally, once an investment has been made, the non-fiduciary advisor is not obligated to monitor it’s suitability over time.
 The Best Interest rule falls short of the Fiduciary standard.